-Forest School sessions take place every Wednesday.
+Forest School sessions take place every Wednesday and Thursday.
 Year 3 have their first experiences of Forest School, learning the initial skills of fire lighting, cooking safely outside and simple woodcraft.
 Year 4 continue Forest School into a second year, developing the skills they learnt in Year 3 and encountering new challenges and experiences.

 On the day of each session, the lead teachers assess the weather conditions and make adjustments to the planned activities as necessary: Forest School takes place all year and in all weather conditions.
 The children are encouraged to watch the weather forecast and asked to wear clothing appropriate to the weather, although the school can supply some emergency all-weather clothing.